gregpriday/copy-tree/docs/workflows/design.md

-# AI-Driven Design Workflow with SvelteKit, Tailwind CSS, and Claude
+# AI-Driven Design Workflow with SvelteKit, Tailwind CSS, and AI Assistants

-This document outlines a process for designing web applications using an iterative, AI-assisted approach.
-It leverages SvelteKit for project structure, Tailwind CSS for styling, and Claude as the AI design partner.
-This workflow focuses on organic design evolution, starting from broad strokes and refining individual components through continuous feedback.
+This document outlines an iterative, AI-assisted approach to designing web applications.
+By leveraging SvelteKit for project structure, Tailwind CSS for styling, and AI design partners like Claude or ChatGPT, this workflow guides you from broad initial concepts to refined, production-ready components.
+Using copytree to provide full project context ensures that AI suggestions are precise and relevant.

+---

 ## 1. Introduction

-This workflow embraces the strengths of AI in generating design variations and refining concepts based on user feedback.
-It's particularly well-suited for designers who are comfortable working with code and enjoy a collaborative approach with AI tools.
+This workflow harnesses the power of AI to generate design variations, refine concepts based on user feedback, and evolve your design organically.
+It is particularly well-suited for designers comfortable with code and collaborative approaches.
+Today’s LLMs—including both Claude and ChatGPT—offer robust context understanding and creative capabilities that can help drive your design process forward.

 **Guiding Principles:**

-*   **AI as a Design Partner:**  Claude acts as a design collaborator, generating ideas, iterating on designs, and providing feedback.
+- **AI as a Design Partner:** Use AI assistants like Claude or ChatGPT to generate ideas, iterate on designs, and provide constructive feedback.
-*   **Iterative Refinement:** The design evolves through continuous feedback loops, starting with general layouts and moving to detailed component design.
+- **Iterative Refinement:** Evolve your design through continuous, short feedback cycles—from high-level layouts to detailed component tweaks.
-*   **Component-Based Design:** SvelteKit's component structure is used to isolate and refine design elements individually.
+- **Component-Based Design:** Leverage SvelteKit’s modular component structure to isolate and refine individual design elements.
-*   **Visual Feedback Driven:** Design decisions are made based on visual output and user preferences, allowing the design to emerge organically.
+- **Visual and Code-Centric Feedback:** Base design decisions on both live visual output and direct code manipulation.
-*   **Code-Centric Approach:** Design is expressed and manipulated directly through Svelte and Tailwind code.
-*   **Full Context Design:** Use `ctree` to give the AI assistant full context on the project, even on small changes.
+- **Full Context Provisioning:** Use copytree (with targeted rulesets) to supply the AI with complete project context—even for small updates—ensuring that AI feedback is accurate and relevant.

+---

 ## 2. Tools and Technologies

-*   **[SvelteKit](https://svelte.dev/docs/kit/introduction):** A framework for building web applications with a focus on developer experience and performance.
-Its component-based structure aligns well with this iterative design workflow.
+- **[SvelteKit](https://svelte.dev/docs/kit/):** A modern framework for building fast and efficient web applications using a component-based approach.
-*   **[Tailwind CSS](https://tailwindcss.com/):** A utility-first CSS framework that enables rapid styling through composable utility classes.
-Its design system is highly customizable and well-suited for AI-assisted design.
+- **[Tailwind CSS](https://tailwindcss.com/):** A utility-first CSS framework that accelerates styling and supports a cohesive design system.
-*   **[Claude](https://claude.ai/):** The chosen AI assistant for this workflow due to its large context window, ability to understand code, and strong visual reasoning capabilities.
+- **AI Assistants (Claude & ChatGPT):** Both Claude (Sonnet 3.5) and ChatGPT (o3 mini) work well for generating and refining design ideas, understanding code, and providing visual reasoning.
+Use whichever best fits your workflow or experiment with both.
-*   **[ctree](https://github.com/gregpriday/copy-tree):** Command-line tool for copying project files and directories, used to provide Claude with full project context.
+- **[ctree](https://github.com/gregpriday/copy-tree):** A command-line tool that extracts and copies project files and directories, providing full context to your AI assistant.

-**Note:** This document assumes familiarity with SvelteKit and Tailwind CSS.
+> **Note:** This document assumes familiarity with SvelteKit and Tailwind CSS.
 Please refer to their official documentation for setup and usage instructions.

+---

 ## 3. Design Workflow

 ### 3.1.
 Initial Project Setup

-1. **Create a new SvelteKit project:**
+1. **Create a New SvelteKit Project:**

     ```bash
     npm create svelte@latest my-design-project